 Ente Autonomo Volturno frequently operates buses that provide passengers with certain facilities to make their journey as comfortable as possible, including individual outlets that can be used to charge all of your portable electronic devices and laptops.
 Some buses may also be equipped with free WiFi that you can use for the duration of your trip.
 Almost every bus has seats that recline and a public toilet.
 Passengers are allowed to bring small animals with them, as long as they have a leash or are stored in a proper carrier.
 Keep in mind that you will also be required to bring their registration and health booklet for the journey.
 You are allowed to bring larger animals on board with you if they are properly leashed, but you will need to purchase their own ticket that is equivalent to yours.
 If you would like to bring a bike with you on the trip, contact the company ahead of time to reserve a spot, as there is usually limited space.
 Almost all buses are wheelchair accessible, along with their restrooms.
 If you have limited mobility, you can call Ente Autonomo Volturno before your trip to ask for an employee to help you with boarding the bus, storing your luggage, and disembarking once you reach your final destination of Positano.

-Omio customers who travel this route most frequently depart from Napoli Centrale and arrive in Positano, Mandara (Parcheggio).
+Omio customers traveling this route depart most frequently from Napoli, Autostazione and arrive in Positano, Mandara (Parcheggio).

-Passengers traveling this route most often arrive at Positano, Mandara (Parcheggio) and need to travel approximately 0 mile (s) / 0 km from the bus station to the city center in Positano.
+Passengers arriving in Positano most often arrive at Positano, Mandara (Parcheggio) and need to travel around 0.9 miles (1.4 km) from this bus station to the city center.

 Here are some other resources that might have the information you need